Ayesha10412/Ayesha10412/README.md

 ###

-<h3 align="left">Front-end developer</h3>
+<h3 align="left">MERN developer</h3>

 ###

-<p align="left">Hello,  I'm a front-end developer from Bangladesh.
-I make beautiful webpages using  React, tailwind css, and html.</p>
+<p align="left">I'm a MERN stack developer passionate about building scalable and user-friendly full-stack web applications.
+I work comfortably across both front-end and back-end using React, Node.js, Express, and MongoDB (with Mongoose).
+I'm also experienced with TypeScript and have used PostgreSQL for relational database projects.
+My academic background includes coursework in C, C++, Java, and C#, which strengthened my programming and problem-solving skills.</p>

 ###